aws-samples/aws-iot-analytics-workshop/README.md

         a.
 Execute clean-up.sh from /home/ec2-user/clean-up directory

     2. Go to the AWS Cloudformation console
         a.
-Delete the IOT Device Simulator stack
+Delete the IoT Device Simulator stack
         b.
-Delete the IOTAReinvent stack
+Delete the IoTAReinvent stack

     3. Go to the AWS Quicksight console
         a.
 Click on Manage Data (upper right)